Pistacia lentiscus in flower

 Then I had a recurrent mold exposure that launched a raging sinus infection.
-My eyes swelled shut with yellow puss oozing from them and my throat was so swollen I could hardly swallow.
-I feared that I wouldn’t be able to breathe.
-So, I immediately went to the doctor who in an effort to keep me out of the hospital gave me what he called “gorilla-cillin,” without ever diagnosing what I had.
-It was after this round of antibiotics that my sinus infection got better, but the “ulcer” got significantly worse and I started having pressure in my esophagus.
-I went back to yet another doctor who recommended an endoscopy, so I paid the gastroenterologist a visit but declined the test in favor of doing additional research on my own.
+My eyes swelled shut.
+Yellow puss oozed from them, and my throat swelled to where I could hardly swallow.
+I feared not being able to breathe.
+So, I immediately went to the doctor.
+Neither he nor I wanted for me to go to the hospital.
+So he prescribed not penicillin but “gorilla-cillin,” a powerful antibiotic combination without ever diagnosing the specific pathogen culprit.
+After this round of antibiotics, my sinus infection got better, but the “ulcer” got significantly worse.
+I started having pressure in my esophagus.
+I went back to another doctor, a gastroenterologist.
+She recommended an endoscopy, but I declined in favor of doing additional research on my own.
 This doctor suggested that I might have an ulcer as well as an overgrowth of candida in my esophagus.
-In my search for the cause of what was creating this havoc in my body, and without wanting to undergo an invasive test, I discovered the information connecting ulcers to H. pylori infection, something that had not been previously mentioned.
-I also learned that statistically up to 90% of duodenal ulcers might be caused by a Helicobacter pylori (H. pylori) infection, and not by stress, spicy food or excess stomach acid as had been previously assumed.
+I did not want to undergo an invasive test, but I needed to know what created that much havoc in my body.
+My research revealed information connecting ulcers to H. pylori infection, which the doctor neglected to mention.
+I also learned that statistically, up to 90% of duodenal ulcers might be caused by a Helicobacter pylori (H. pylori) infection.
+Medical science had previously assumed that stress, spicy food, or excess stomach acid caused ulcers.

-So back to the doctor’s office I went for my yearly exam and to request a blood test for the H. pylori bacterium.
-Several non-invasive tests exist for evaluating the presence of the bacteria including a blood, saliva, stool or a breath test.
+So I went back to the doctor for my yearly exam and requested a blood test for the H. pylori bacterium.
+Several non-invasive tests exist for evaluating the presence of the bacteria, including blood, saliva, stool, or a breath test.
 However, the most reliable method is a biopsy check during endoscopy.
 I opted for the blood test.

-At least half the world’s population is infected with H. pylori making it the most widespread infection in the world, and while H. pylori is contagious, the exact route of transmission is not known.
+At least half the world’s population is infected with H. pylori making it the most widespread infection.
+And while contagious, the exact route of transmission is not known.
 Findings suggest that it is more easily transmitted via gastric mucus than via saliva.
 It may also be transmitted via contaminated well water, soil, or from food harvested in fields where workers defecate.
 It is also very possible that houseflies act as a viable source of spread since they frequently come into contact with human food and fecal matter.

-When I returned to the doctor’s office for my blood results I sat in the waiting room for almost an hour before being brought into an exam room.
+When I returned to the doctor’s office for my blood results, I sat in the waiting room for almost an hour before being brought into an exam room.
 I was left there alone for another hour before the doctor finally arrived.
-During that time in the exam room I noticed a small paperback reminiscent of a Readers Digest on the counter next to the sink.
-It contained articles on the latest drug recommendations for various conditions and I busied myself reading it.
-I was surprised when I turned to an article on H. pylori and the recommended drugs and antibiotic cocktail for curing it.
-H. pylori is obviously a growing concern in the current pharmacological literature.
+During that time in the exam room, I noticed a small paperback reminiscent of a Readers Digest on the counter next to the sink.
+It contained articles on the latest drug recommendations for various conditions, and I busied myself reading it.
+I was surprised when I turned to an article on H. pylori and the recommended antibiotic cocktail for curing it.
+H. pylori is a growing concern in the pharmacological literature.

-The doctor finally arrived apologizing for being late, explaining that she had been going over the results of my blood work and was happy to announce and that everything looked normal; good blood sugar, cholesterol, thyroid, white and red blood cell count, etc. I had to ask her, “what about the H. pylori?”
-She had completely overlooked it and had to scramble through her paperwork in order to find the results.
+The doctor finally arrived and apologized for being late.
+She had been going over the results of my blood work.
+She happily announced that everything looked normal: blood sugar, cholesterol, thyroid, white and red blood cell count, etc. I had to ask her, “what about the H. pylori?”
+She had completely overlooked it and had to scramble through her paperwork to find the results.
 “Oh!” she said, quite flustered, “You are positive for H. pylori!”
-Obviously she had not spent the last hour looking over the result of my blood work.
-I flashed the article on H. pylori from her magazine that I found in her exam room, and told her she might want to read up.
-She then prescribed the routine antibiotic cocktail, which included flagyl, (an antibiotic drug also used to treat Candida with serious possible side effects).
-Since I had good insurance at the time I filled the prescription and carried a grocery bag full of antibiotics and proton pump inhibitors home with me.
+Obviously, she had not spent the last hour looking over the result of my blood work.
+I flashed the article on H. pylori from her magazine that I found in her exam room and told her she might want to read up.
+She then prescribed the routine antibiotic cocktail, which included Flagyl (an antibiotic drug also used to treat Candida with serious possible side effects).
+Since I had good insurance, I filled the prescription and carried a grocery bag full of drugs that included antibiotics and a proton pump inhibitor home with me.

-As I sat contemplating this turn of events, and the fact that a round of antibiotics had put my “ulcer” symptoms over the top in the first place causing what I felt to be an overgrowth of H. pylori, just like they can cause an overgrowth of Candida, I just could not bring myself to take them.
-In addition, an increasing number of infected individuals harbor antibiotic-resistant bacteria and there is a high treatment failure rate (up to 20%) requiring additional rounds of antibiotic therapy, which further discouraged me.
-It made sense that I had noticed a difference in a reduction of symptoms by eliminating sugar since perhaps sugar feeds H. pylori, just like it does Candida.
-Then, I started a time line of my symptoms and realized it had been after a round of antibiotics for an earlier sinus infection (also from mold exposure) that the symptoms had initially started.
-Further research showed that H. pylori is a member of the normal flora of the stomach and helps to regulate stomach acidity.
-It is only when there is an overgrowth accompanied by symptoms that it becomes problematic.
-Common sense told me that antibiotics were contraindicated.
+I sat contemplating this turn of events.
+The fact that a round of antibiotics had put my “ulcer” symptoms over the top in the first place and caused what I felt to be an overgrowth of H. pylori, just like they can cause an overgrowth of Candida, I could not bring myself to take them.
+In addition, an increasing number of infected individuals harbor antibiotic-resistant bacteria and report a high treatment failure rate (up to 20%) requiring additional rounds of antibiotic therapy, which further discouraged me.
+It made sense that I had noticed a reduction of symptoms by eliminating sugar since perhaps sugar feeds H. pylori, just like it does Candida.
+Then, I started a timeline of my symptoms and realized that they had started after a round of antibiotics for an earlier sinus infection, also from mold exposure.
+Further research showed that H. pylori is a member of the normal flora, which helps to regulate stomach acidity.
+When symptoms accompany an overgrowth, that is when it becomes a problem.
+Common sense told me to avoid antibiotics.

-It was clear to me that the H. pylori needed to be brought under control, but not only did I not want to take the antibiotics, I was downright afraid of taking them.
-So back to the computer I went, this time looking for alternatives to antibiotics.
-What I found was mastic gum and not surprisingly as I have a lot of faith in plant medicine.
+It seemed clear that I needed to bring the H. pylori under control, but not only did I not want to take the antibiotics, I was also downright afraid of taking them.
+So I went back to the computer to look for alternatives to antibiotics.
+What I found was mastic gum.
+And not surprisingly as I have a lot of faith in plant medicine.

 Mastic gum is a tree resin produced by an evergreen shrub from the pistachio tree family, Pistacia lentiscus.
-It hails from the Greek island of Chios and is also known as “Chios tears” because once the bark is slit, the resin trickles out slowly creating crystal like “tears.”
-In some shops it is called “Arabic Gum”, not to be confused with gum arabic.
-The word mastic is a synonym for gum in many languages and is derived from the Greek verb, “to gnash the teeth”, which is the source of the English word, masticate.
-Greeks have been chewing on these resin granules for centuries.
-It is consumed to freshen the breath, cut down on bacteria in the mouth, and remove dental plaque.
-Ground it is used in a variety of baked goods for its rich aroma and licorice-like flavor.
-Mastic has been used as a medicine since antiquity and for a variety of gastric ailments in the Mediterranean for at least 3,000 years.
-It is still used in traditional folk medicine of the Middle East.
+The tree hails from the Greek island of Chios, and the resin is known as “Chios tears” because once the bark is slit, it trickles out slowly creating crystal-like “tears.”
+In some shops, it is called “Arabic gum,” not to be confused with gum arabic.
+The word mastic is a synonym for gum in many languages and is derived from the Greek verb, “to gnash the teeth,” which is the source of the English word, masticate.
+Greeks have been chewing on these resin granules for centuries, consumed to freshen the breath, cut down on bacteria in the mouth, and remove dental plaque.
+Ground, it is used in a variety of baked goods for its rich aroma and licorice-like flavor.
+Used since antiquity as a medicine and in the Middle East for at least 3,000 years, mastic is still being used in the traditional folk medicine of the Middle East for gastric ailments.

-One of my herbal mentors, Patricia Kyritsi Howell goes to Greece every year and affirmed the power of this medicine for healing gastric complaints.
-Mastic production in Chios is granted protected designation of origin and the islands production is controlled by a co-operative of medieval villages in the south of Chios.
-Traditionally there has been limited production of mastic, which was further threatened by the Chios forest fire that swept the southern half of the island in August 2012 and destroyed many of the mastic groves.
+One of my herbal mentors, Patricia Kyritsi Howell, goes to Greece every year and affirmed the power of this medicine for healing gastric complaints.
+Production is controlled by a co-operative of medieval village in the south of Chios and granted protected designation of origin.
+Traditionally there has been limited production of mastic, further threatened by the Chios forest fire that swept the southern half of the island in August 2012 and destroyed many of the mastic groves.
 During the Ottoman rule of Chios, mastic was worth its weight in gold.
 I would argue that it still is.
 The benefit of this “tree-medicine,” as I like to call it, is now being rediscovered for its antimicrobial effects.
 The most exciting of these discoveries is its effectiveness against at least seven different strains of H. pylori with no side effects.

-Helicobactor pylori is a spiral-shaped bacteria which live in the mucosal lining of the stomach.
-The genus is derived from the ancient Greek “spiral” or “coil”.
-Pylori means “of the pylorus” or pyloric valve which is the circular opening leading from the stomach into the duodenum and is from an ancient Greek word meaning “gatekeeper.”
+H. pylori are spiral-shaped bacteria that live in the mucosal lining of the stomach.
+The genus name, Helicobacter, is derived from the ancient Greek “spiral” or “coil”.
+Pylori means “of the pylorus” or pyloric valve, a circular opening leading from the stomach into the duodenum and is from an ancient Greek word meaning “gatekeeper.”

-How mastic gum works is that is causes changes within the bacteria’s cell structure, causing it to weaken and die.
-In an article published by the New England Journal of Medicine, “Mastic Gum Kills Helicobacter pylori” it was suggested that even low doses of mastic gum can cure peptic ulcers very rapidly.
+Mastic gum works by making changes within the bacteria’s cell structure, causing it to weaken and die.
+An article published by the New England Journal of Medicine titled “Mastic Gum Kills Helicobacter pylori” suggested that even low doses of mastic gum can cure peptic ulcers very rapidly.
 In several studies using mastic gum on ulcer patients, the original site of the ulcer caused by the bacterium was completely replaced by healthy epithelial cells.